Right to silence: Ukraine

 Section 4 of Article 29 of Constitution of Ukraine reads:

 Everyone arrested or detained shall be informed without delay of the reasons for his or her arrest or detention, apprised of his or her rights, and from the moment of detention shall be given the opportunity to personally defend himself or herself, or to have the legal assistance of a defender.

 Article 63 of Constitution of Ukraine reads:

 The Criminal Process Code of Ukraine has some regulations on how the rights of suspects and accused.
 Section 2 of Article 21 reads:

 Inquirer, investigator, prosecutor, judge, and court, before the first examination of the suspect, accused, and defendant, are required to advise them of the right to have a defense counsel and draw up an appropriate record thereon, as well as provide the suspect, accused, and defendant the possibility to defend themselves with legal remedies from the charge brought and ensure protection of their personal and property rights.

 Article 43–1, Section 1 gives the following definition of "suspect":

 Consequently, the list of suspect's rights follows:

-The suspect has the right to: know what he/she is suspected of; give testimonies or refuse testifying and answering questions; have a defense counsel and meet him/her before the first examination; produce evidence; submit motions and propose disqualifications; request that the court or prosecutor verify legality of the apprehension; submit complaints against actions and decisions of the officer who conducts operational-detective activities, inquirer, investigator, and prosecutor, and, with appropriate grounds present, have his/her security ensured.
+The suspect has the right to: know what he/she is suspected of; give testimonies or refuse testifying and answering questions; have a defence counsel and meet him/her before the first examination; produce evidence; submit motions and propose disqualifications; request that the court or prosecutor verify legality of the apprehension; submit complaints against actions and decisions of the officer who conducts operational-detective activities, inquirer, investigator, and prosecutor, and, with appropriate grounds present, have his/her security ensured.

 The fact that the suspect was advised of his/her rights is entered into the record of apprehension or decision to impose a measure of restraint.

 Article 53 contains the following regulation:

 Court, prosecutor, investigator and the inquirer are required to advise participants to the case of their rights and to ensure the possibility to enjoy such rights.

 However, there are no clear regulations on how the rights should be announced.
 This is commonly made by reading them out when announcing the decision on instituting criminal proceedings or arrest and then requiring a suspect or arrestee to sign the list of these rights.